Discover Soft Tissue and Spine

 Soft tissue adhesion is dense, scar-tissue-like restriction that can form in muscles, tendons, ligaments, fascia, and around nerves.
 Healthy soft tissue should glide, stretch, and move freely.
 When adhesion develops, tissue layers can become restricted and less elastic.

-That restriction may change how an area moves, increase stress on nearby joints, and contribute to chronic tightness, stiffness, pain, weakness, or recurring symptoms.
+When tissue cannot move normally, the body may compensate.
+That can increase stress on nearby joints, irritate surrounding tissues, and contribute to chronic tightness, stiffness, pain, weakness, nerve symptoms, or recurring movement limitations.

 Learn how soft tissue adhesion can restrict movement and why proper evaluation matters.